At this time, all scholarships are donated by Center for the Childbearing Year.

 - Be a high school graduate (GED acceptable)

 - Be a resident of Michigan and plan to continue to reside in Michigan long enough to fulfill your volunteer commitment as outlined below

 For Birth Doula Applicants:

-- Commit to providing a free package of services to five women that includes: three prenatal visits (if there is time before she births), birth support, and two postpartum home visits.
+- Commit to providing a free package of services to three women that includes: three prenatal visits (if there is time before she births), labor and birth support, and one postpartum home visit.

 - Birth services should be completed within 18 months of finishing the training.
 Please be aware that this commitment involves being “on-call” 24 hours a day, seven days a week for a period of two weeks before and two weeks after your client’s due date.
-Once she births, of course, you are no longer on call, but you will need to remain available to provide the required postpartum visits and support.
+Once she births, of course, you are no longer on call, but you will need to provide the required postpartum visit.
 If you are currently pregnant or have a job with inflexible work hours or an unreliable childcare situation, these realities are likely to be incompatible with being “on-call” and we ask you to seriously consider whether you will be able to fulfill this obligation before you apply.

 For Postpartum Doula Applicants:

-- Commit to provide a minimum of 12 hours of free postpartum services to three families within one year of completing training.
+- Commit to providing a minimum of 8 hours of free postpartum services to three families within 18 months of completing training.
 For each family, the doula will provide at least two visits per week for two weeks lasting a minimum of three hours each.

 How to Apply

 Please click on one of the Scholarship Application links below save it to your desktop.
 Complete the application, save the file, and then send by email attachment to: info@MichiganDoulaConnection.org.
 To be considered for a spot in the training, you must email your application by midnight on the deadline date listed.